9.4. Internal Layout of XLOG Record

 Figure 9.10.
 Examples of XLOG records (versions 9.5 or later).

-Some specific examples are shown below, as in the previous subsection.
+Some specific examples are shown below.

 9.4.3.1.
 Backup Block

-1. the XLogRecord structure (header-portion).
+1. The XLogRecord structure (header-portion).

-3. the XLogRecordDataHeaderShort structure.
+3. The XLogRecordDataHeaderShort structure.

-4. a backup block (block data).
+4. A backup block (block data).

-5. the xl_heap_insert structure (main data).
+5. The xl_heap_insert structure (main data).

 9.4.3.2.
 Non-Backup Block

-1. the XLogRecord structure (header-portion).
+1. The XLogRecord structure (header-portion).

-2. the XLogRecordBlockHeader structure.
+2. The XLogRecordBlockHeader structure.

-3. the XLogRecordDataHeaderShort structure.
+3. The XLogRecordDataHeaderShort structure.

-5. the xl_heap_insert structure (main data).
+5. The xl_heap_insert structure (main data).

 typedef struct xl_heap_insert